 - Column 1.
 The first column gives the photon energy in the units set with the units option.
 The default units are Rydbergs. - Column 2.
 This is the incident continuum at the illuminated face of the cloud. - Column 3.
-This is the transmitted incident continuum and does not include diffuse emission from the cloud. - Column 4.
+This is the transmitted incident continuum and does not include diffuse emission from the cloud.
+The cloud is assumed to fully cover the continuum source along our sight line, so a covering factor has no effect.
+If the option no isotropic has been issued, the transmitted continuum does not include contributions from isotropic incident radiation sources. - Column 4.
 This is the outward portion of the emitted continuum and line emission.
 This includes a covering factor if one was specified.
-The total emission from the cloud will be this multiplied by the inner area of the cloud.
 This does not include the attenuated or reflected portions of the incident continuum. - Column 5.
 This gives the net transmitted continuum, the sum of the attenuated incident (column 3) and diffuse (column 4) continua and lines.
 This would be the observed continuum if the continuum source were viewed through the gas.
-It includes the covering factor.
+Emission from the cloud includes a covering factor if one was specified.
+If the option no isotropic has been issued, the net transmitted continuum does not include contributions from isotropic incident radiation sources. - Column 6.
+This is the reflected continuum and is only predicted for an open geometry.

-- Column 6.
-This is the reflected continuum and is only predicted for an open geometry. - Column 7.
+- Column 7.
 This is the sum of the transmitted and reflected continua and lines.
-The attenuated incident continuum is included. - Column 8.
+The attenuated incident continuum is included.
+If the option no isotropic has been issued, the total continuum does not include contributions from isotropic incident radiation sources. - Column 8.
 The sum of all reflected line emission. - Column 9.
 The sum of all outward line emission. - Column 10 and 11.
 Line and continuum labels indicate the lines and continuum edges that might contribute at that energy.
 The line label gives the label for the strongest line in the total spectrum (reflected plus outward) the line-center of which lies in that bin.
 (This is new in C10.
 All previous versions simply reported the first line encountered, as is still the case with the continuum label.)
 The continuum labels are established when the code is set up and they do not mean that the continuum feature is actually present in the spectrum. - Column 12.
 This gives the number of emission lines within that continuum bin, divided by the ratio of the energy width of the cell to the cell's central energy, dE/E. So this is the number of lines per unit relative energy.

-16.43.8 What is observed
+16.44.9 What is observed